Cherry Point Marine Corps Air Station

 The long-term cleanup plan consists of long-term monitoring with a land use control.
 Indoor air and vapor intrusion issues will be evaluated, if necessary, if new buildings are planned within the land use control’s designated area.

 Long-term monitoring is ongoing.
 It will continue until ground water contaminants do not exceed the performance standards defined in the OU-14 ROD.

 The selected cleanup plan (the ROD) for OU-15 called for “no further action.”
 Previous investigations found that there were no threats to people or the environment.

-The site’s second Five-Year Review, completed in 2008, found that the cleanups at OU-1, OU-2, OU-3, OU-4, OU-5, OU-6 and OU-13 were protective in the short term.
-Additional cleanup activities were still needed for OU-1 and OU-2 to ensure long-term protectiveness.
+The site’s third Five-Year Review, completed in 2013, found that the cleanups at OU-1, OU-2, OU-3, OU-4, OU-5, OU-6 and OU-13 were protective in the short term.
+Additional cleanup activities were still needed for OU-1.

 In 2005, the EPA, the Navy and NCDENR signed a Federal Facilities Agreement (FFA) for the site.
 The FFA helps make sure that the parties will fully investigate environmental impacts associated with past and present activities at the installation.
 It also helps ensure that they will take appropriate cleanup actions.
 The FFA establishes schedules, priorities and enforceable milestones for cleanup activities.